HomePage Path

 SK 073-425 Staffordshire England

-Alton Castle Alton Castle is a 12th century stone enclosure fortress, founded by Bertram de Verdon.
-It was substantially reconstructed during the 15th century and is still isolated by the remains of the medieval curtain wall, with its great rock-cut ditch.
-A tall rectangular tower, with a chamfered plinth and crossloops flanks the wall and ditch, with the remains of a twin-towered gatehouse or postern, still showing its portcullis slot to the west.
-After Civil War slighting, the remains were given a Gothic reconstruction by Pugin, in 1847.
+Alton Castle Alton Castle is a mid to late 12th century stone enclosure fortress, founded by Bertram de Verdon.
+Standing on a hill overlooking the Churnet Valley, the castle is protected by a precipitous cliff to the north and a curtain wall, with a rock-cut ditch to the south.
+Substantially reconstructed during the 15th century, a tall rectangular tower with a chamfered plinth and crossloops, flanks the curtain wall.
+In the ditch are the remains of a postern and an early 13th century twin-towered gatehouse, which still shows its portcullis slot to the west.
+In 1847 after being slighted during the Civil War, Pugin gave the remains a Gothic reconstruction.
 8 miles east is Stydd Hall and 13 miles south-west is Chartley Castle.

 Street Map